Video title

 Back to Where We Started!

-Distance: 8-9 Kms trek + 21 kms drive
+Distance: 8-9 kms + 21 kms

-Time Taken: 4 hours + 1 hour
+Duration: 4 hours trek + 1 hour drive

 The last day of the trek involves tracing back our steps to where we started - from Lady Leg to Bakkarthach to Dhundi to Manali.
 We start by 9 AM, so that we can reach a lower altitude as quickly as possible.
 The trek and drive included should take a couple of hours and reach us to Manali by early evening.
 Expect to be at Manali latest by 4 PM.
 In case you are travelling out of Manali the same day, consider booking late night tickets in order to account for any possible delays.
 If not, it would be a good idea to book your accommodation before we start the trek since you will not get any network on the trail.